noahweber1/cloudGPT/README.md

     b) Create a dev environement in AWS.
 Preferably with budgets.
 (Agent will interact with the alerts, see further development tickets at the page end.)

-    c) Make sure that AWS Toolkit in VS Code is enabled, installed and connected to your dev environement
+    c) Make sure that AWS Toolkit in VS Code is enabled, installed and connected to your dev environement.

+    d) Make sure you define "AWS_ACCESS_KEY_ID" , "AWS_SECRET_ACCESS_KEY", "AWS_DEFAULT_REGION" and "AWS_SESSION_TOKEN" in all GPT_AWS scripts.

-    d) Insert the OpenAI credentials into cloud_gpt_aws_cloudwatch.py and run it.
+    e) Insert the OpenAI credentials into cloud_gpt_aws_cloudwatch.py and run it.

 ### Installation (PyPi still missing)
 ```bash